ysora/stripenn/README.rst

   -p, --pvalue FLOAT      P-value cutoff for stripe.  [default: 0.1] --help                  Show this message and exit.

-2) score: It calculates p-value and stripiness of given stripes on given 3D genome conformation data.
+2) **score**: It calculates p-value and stripiness of given stripes on given 3D genome conformation data.
 It is useful to compare stripiness of given stripes in two datasets.

 Options:
   --cool TEXT             Path to cool file  [required]